Prices and image use policy:

 can be purchased via creative commons copyright that are not limited and will

 be highly affordable…but alas, you will have to wait a bit.
-In the meantime consider a small tip or donation, everything helps.

 "The Parable of the Hose."
 The YMCA across the street from me have been hooking their hose up